 Formal review meetings are held as required.
 Parents and where appropriate relevant external agencies and students are invited to this review and their contribution is valued.

 North Shore Academy operate on an open-door policy in relation to meetings and telephone conversations.
-If you have any concerns, do not hesitate to ring school on 01642 612381 and speak to your child's Head of School (for general concerns or updates on progress).
+If you have any concerns, do not hesitate to ring the academy on 01642 612381 and speak to your child's Head of Year (for general concerns or updates on progress).